Atlanta Sexual Assault Attorney

 - Sexually transmitted diseases (STDs)

 Though any of these issues can arise in someone who has been the victim of sexual assault or rape, it’s not an exhaustive list.
 Some suffer PTSD in the aftermath of a violent encounter.
 Rape victims should seek psychological help as well as physical treatment.
-Additionally, a sympathetic Atlanta personal injury lawyer experienced in these sensitive cases can help victims of sexual assault and rape navigate confusing and often frightening court proceedings.
+Additionally, a sympathetic sexual assault attorney experienced in these sensitive cases can help victims of sexual assault and rape navigate confusing and often frightening court proceedings.

 What to Do If You Have Been Assaulted or Raped in Georgia